 Lakes Entrance didn’t have as many outdoor dining areas as I expected, with many cafes and restaurants fully enclosed, particularly along the Esplanade.
 However, there are still multiple dog-friendly options around town.

 Head to the Lakes Boatshed Cafe, on Marine Parade opposite the North Arm.
 There’s a large outdoor deck area that’s dog-friendly.
 The cafe is open daily from 8am to 2:3pm for both breakfast and lunch, or just a coffee or milkshake.

-Alternatively, on Friday and Saturday head to Red Bluff Brewers, just east of town.
+Alternatively, on Friday, Saturday or Sunday head to Red Bluff Brewers, just east of town.
 We missed visiting as we visited Lakes Entrance mid-week, but I’ve heard great things about the burgers and fish tacos served up by the resident food trucks, plus their great range of beers.
-Double check their hours before visiting, plus the latest food trucks.
+Double check their hours before visiting.

 Dog-Friendly Accommodation in Lakes Entrance

 During our visit to Lakes Entrance we stayed at the Prime Pet-Friendly Tourist Park.
 This small family-run park is just a short walk from the waterfront, and is pet-friendly year round.

 A fabulous option for a luxurious stay for a large group is Country House Retreat.
 This four-bedroom farmhouse 10 minutes west of Lakes Entrance can sleep up to 10, and includes an outdoor entertaining area and hot tub.
 Well-behaved pets are allowed year-round, including inside, except in bedrooms.
 The property is securely fenced and includes a wire/chain run.

 12 thoughts on “Dog-Friendly Lakes Entrance, VIC: Visiting with a Dog”

 I’m the owner of Echo Beach Tourist Park in Lakes Entrance we are pet friendly also with